The Meanings and Metaphors of “Cold Hard Canyon”

 Whoopee tie yie yo get along little doggies

 Tucson was never your home

 I have know for too many years that the earth and my current physicality is temporary, thus, “Tucson Was Never Your Home”.
 This makes me feel like I need to whip things into a frenzy around me because time is running out.
 Oh I may have decades still to live (or may not), but my youth is dissipating and I feel like I need to capture all of the moments I can before it is all gone.
 There are so many things I still want to do.
 “Let’s dance, come on get that right!
 Turn it on let’s go!”
-At times I feel bad for Joanne, because since I drive myself so hard, even though I try not to, I sometimes drive her too hard as well.
+At times I feel bad for Joanne, because since I drive myself so hard, even though I try not to, as her dance partner, I sometimes drive her too hard as well.

 The storm makes the cattle so restless